Board of Directors

 Treasurer – Rocco Clericuzio

-Rocco, a resident of Trumbull, CT, graduated from Norwalk State Technical College (now Norwalk Community College) with an associate’s degree in Data Processing and from the University of Bridgeport with a bachelor’s degree in Business Administration.
-He has worked in the fields of accounting, software technical support, and software quality analysis.
-Rocco is currently the bookkeeper/real estate business manager for a family business and is also a part-time computer consultant.
-He was diagnosed with OCD when he was a young adult.
+Rocco, a resident of Trumbull, CT, graduated from Norwalk State Technical College (now CT State Community College Norwalk) with an associate’s degree in Data Processing and from the University of Bridgeport with a bachelor’s degree in Business Administration.
+He has worked in the fields of accounting, software technical support, software quality analysis, and computer consulting.
+Rocco is currently the bookkeeper and real estate business manager for a family business.
+He began experiencing OCD symptoms in his adolescence and was finally diagnosed with OCD in his mid-twenties.
 Through many years of therapy and peer support, Rocco has learned to manage his OCD and live a productive life.
-Rocco is also a proud member and webmaster of the Fairfield County OCD Support Group.
-He is excited to volunteer his services to OCD Connecticut so that he can contribute towards promoting more OCD awareness, education, and advocacy in the community.
+As a passionate OCD advocate, Rocco is extremely enthusiastic about volunteering his services to OCD Connecticut so that he can contribute towards promoting more OCD awareness, education, and advocacy to the community.
 In addition to being Treasurer, Rocco is also the webmaster of our website.
+Additionally, he is a member and webmaster of the Fairfield County OCD Support Group.